 From: Courtney Arbour, Director, Workforce Development Division

-Subject: Workforce Integration and Follow-Up Activities
+Subject: Workforce Integration and Follow-Up Activities—Update

 PURPOSE:

-The purpose of this AEL Letter is to provide Adult Education and Literacy (AEL) grantees with information and guidance on implementing Workforce Integration and Follow-Up Activities.
+The purpose of this AEL Letter is to provide Adult Education and Literacy (AEL) grantees with updated information and guidance on implementing Workforce Integration and Follow-Up Activities, which includes increased funding and expanded allowable expenses as a response to the impact of the COVID-19 pandemic (pandemic).

 RESCISSIONS:

-None
+AEL 04-20

 BACKGROUND:

-On December 17, 2019, TWC’s three-member Commission approved $2 million in funding for a state-leadership initiative focused on workforce integration, a required activity under the Workforce Innovation and Opportunity Act (WIOA) §223(a)(1)(A).
+On December 17, 2019, TWC’s three-member Commission (Commission) approved $2 million in funding for a state-leadership initiative focused on workforce integration, a required activity under the Workforce Innovation and Opportunity Act (WIOA) §223(a)(1)(A).
 This funding is distributed to AEL grantees to support:

 increased AEL integration with and referrals to Local Workforce Development Boards (Boards) and vocational rehabilitation (VR) employment services and enrollments in postsecondary education or training services; and